Why do we sell Artificial Intelligence as a Service?

 At the basis of an AIaaS infrastructure, there are cognitive service platforms that animate bots capable of innovating some human-machine interaction mechanisms, such as those based on data entry procedures.

-It is clear that an approach to AI as a service would not have been possible without a decisive shift by companies from the on-premises model to SaaS.
+An approach to AI as a service would not have been possible without a decisive shift by companies from the on-premises model to SaaS.

 The relevance of Edge Computing